MicrosoftDocs/VBA-Docs/access/Concepts/Controls/refer-to-tab-control-objects-in-vba.md

 # Refer to tab control objects in VBA

-You can use a tab control to present several pages of information about a single form.
+Use a tab control to present several pages of information about a single form.
 A tab control is useful when your form contains information that can be sorted into two or more categories.

 In most ways, a tab control works like other controls on a form and can be referred to as a member of a form's **[Controls](../../../api/Access.Controls.md)** collection.
 For example, to refer to a tab control named TabControl1 on a form named Form1, you can use the following expression: